Independent gas transporters: A guide to how IGTs operate in Britain

 Being in an IGT network is bound by the same accessibility regulations and, therefore, doesn’t affect your ability to change suppliers.

-💡We can help you compare business energy prices and find a cheaper and better supplier.
+💡We can help you compare business gas prices and find a cheaper and better supplier.

 What happens if my independent gas transporter goes out of business?